 Rotary printing continues to remain the main printing process of textiles.
 But recent years have witnessed digital printing gaining ground.
 Although digital printing is still comparably small with less than two per cent market share.
 The world output of digitally printed textiles is growing at an annual rate of 25 per cent.

 From a demand perspective, apparels account for 54% of global textile printing market, interior textiles 34%, while industrial textile accounts for 8%.

 Textile printing technologies & economics

 Broadly, there are 3 types of printing technologies for textiles: Flatbed, digital & Rotary screen.

 For run-lengths less than 1000 m, flatbed or digital printing may be economical.
-Digital printing is for very high quality & photo images.
+Digital printing is also relevant for very high quality & photo images.
 However, if run length is more and consistent quality is required than rotary screens are most economical.

 Digital printing is uneconomical for longer run-lengths & the progression has been slow.
 Source: Meteor Inkjet

 Textile industry was worth 108B, growing at 11% and projected to reach 223B USD by 2021.
 Textile accounts for 14% of industrial production, 12% exports, 27% forex earnings & 44M employment.